chamira/SQLiteManager/README.md

 ## Requirements

+Must have SQLite Database created using command line or an external client.

 ## Installation

 SQLiteManager is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby
 pod "SQLiteManager"